 - Close encounters with the friendly gray whale cows and calves in San Ignacio Lagoon, a UNESCO World Heritage Site.

-- Opportunities to see blue, fin, humpback, Bryde's, sperm, and killer whales in the Sea of Cortez, plus snorkeling with tropical fish.
+- Opportunities to see blue, fin, humpback, Bryde's, sperm, and killer whales in the Sea of Cortez.

 - Comfortable land-based accommodations in beautiful Baja California.

 Baja California's San Ignacio Lagoon is the primary calving ground for eastern Pacific gray whales and part of Mexico's El Vizcaíno Biosphere Reserve—the largest wildlife refuge in Latin America.
 The large concentration of gray whales that reside here each winter are extremely 'friendly,' and regularly approach our small whale watching

 pangas (skiffs) in a moving display that occurs nowhere else.
 The whales are the focus of our trip, and we will have three full days to observe them.
 We expect to see large numbers of gray whales, including cow-calf pairs, courting whales, and others.